Moving house and the distancing rules

 Restrictions on movement and gatherings are being changed all the time.
-You can read the most current NSW Public Health Orders here.
+You can read the most current rules on what you can and can't do here.

 Key health guidelines must still always be met, including ensuring physical distancing of greater than 1.5 metres is maintained.
 You can read the NSW Government's guidelines on social distancing here.